mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 **Observance**: A successful art dealer, with some extra information gained through his spies, was even able to "win over" a client who considered him unsympathetic by default.
 I'm so good that I managed to sum that up in a single sentence, so here's a second.

-**Note**: Good metaphors at the end of the chapter too: the extra intel makes it like having 3 eyes to everyone else's 2.
+**Note**: Good metaphors at the end of the chapter too: extra intel it like having 3 eyes to everyone else's 2.
 And the advice is also useful in the other direction: if we drop false intel from time to time, the enemy will only have one eye.

 <br>